-A study was conducted by Miyamoto, et al. to evaluate the effects of abdominal belts on lifting performance, muscle activation, intra-abdominal pressure and intra-muscular pressure of the erector spinae muscles.
+A study in Clinical Biomechanics studied the effects of abdominal belts on lifting performance, muscle activation, intra-abdominal pressure and intra-muscular pressure of the erector spinae muscles.

 The results showed that “Intra-muscular pressure of the erector spinae muscles increased significantly by wearing the abdominal belt during Valsalva maneuvers and during maximum isometric lifting exertions.”

 Essentially what this study is saying is that by wearing a belt as you lift, you can increase intra-abdominal pressure.
 When you perform a squat or deadlift, you typically want to “brace” your core, which involves tightening up the muscles surrounding your abdomen.